MGoibert/MGoibert.github.io/_posts/2020-6-22-MLSS 2020 Poster video.md

 ---
 layout: post
-title: MLSS 2020 Poster Video
+title: MLSS and DLRL 2020 Poster Video
 ---

-As part of the MLSS 2020 virtual organization, I recorded a "poster video" about a paper we - with Thomas Ricatte and Elvis Dohmatob from Criteo AI Lab - recently submitted to NeurIPS 2020.
+As part of the MLSS and DLRL 2020 virtual organization, I recorded a "poster video" about a paper we - with Thomas Ricatte and Elvis Dohmatob from Criteo AI Lab - recently submitted to NeurIPS 2020.

 <br/>